w1iliam/ai_chatbot/README.md

 *To setup:*

-Navigate to the client folder and run `npm install` in the terminal, do the same within the server folder.
+Navigate to the client folder and run `npm install` in the terminal.

+Navigate to the server folder and run `npm install` and `npm install express`.

 Insert an API key for Google Gemini in the client folder under the file name **.env.local**.